-- 19,000,000 Class A ordinary shares will be eligible for sale on the date of this prospectus; - 186,272,551 Class A ordinary shares will be eligible for sale upon expiration of the lock-up agreements described below, beginning more than 180 days after the date of this prospectus; and - 903,671,462 Class B ordinary shares will be eligible for sale upon expiration of the lock-up agreements described below, beginning more than 180 days after the date of this prospectus (or 90,367,146 Class A ordinary shares on an as-converted basis assuming full conversion of the Class B ordinary shares into Class A ordinary shares).
+- 19,000,000 Class A ordinary shares will be eligible for sale on the date of this prospectus; - 186,454,977 Class A ordinary shares will be eligible for sale upon expiration of the lock-up agreements described below, beginning more than 180 days after the date of this prospectus; and - 903,670,701 Class B ordinary shares will be eligible for sale upon expiration of the lock-up agreements described below, beginning more than 180 days after the date of this prospectus (or 90,367,070 Class A ordinary shares on an as-converted basis assuming full conversion of the Class B ordinary shares into Class A ordinary shares).

-The 6,000,000 Class A ordinary shares we are selling in the concurrent private placements to entities affiliated with Eldridge, entities affiliated with Radcliff Management LLC and certain other investors, assuming an initial public offering price of \$26.50 per Class A ordinary share, which is the midpoint of the price range set forth on the cover page of this prospectus, will be subject to lock-up agreements with the underwriters for a period of up to 180 days after the date of this prospectus.
+The 6,074,074 Class A ordinary shares we are selling in the concurrent private placements to Eldridge, entities affiliated with Radcliff Management LLC and certain other investors, based upon the initial public offering price of \$27.00 per Class A ordinary share, will be subject to lock-up agreements with the underwriters for a period of up to 180 days after the date of this prospectus.